Creating a Website and an Email Account on Ajenti V

 http://your_domain_name/ and configure email addresses for your domain, there are a few DNS modifications that need to be made.

 We need to add 2 records to make sure your website and email addresses work properly.
-Go to cloud.digitalocean.com/domains/ and click on the blue View button (it looks like a magnifying glass) for the domain you configured when setting up the Ajenti control panel and Ajenti V.
+Go to cloud.digitalocean.com/domains/ and click on the domain name you configured when setting up the Ajenti control panel and Ajenti V.

-@.
-In the Enter Priority text box, enter
+Next, select the MX record type.
+In the HOSTNAME text box, enter

-To add the TXT record, click the blue Add Record button again, and select TXT.
-In the Enter Name text box, enter
+To add the TXT record, select the TXT record type.
+In the HOSTNAME text box, enter

 @.
-In the Enter Text text box, paste this in:
+In the VALUE text box, paste this in:

-v=spf1 a ip4:your_server_ip ~all (replacing the IP with your Droplet's IP).
-Click the Create TXT Record button.
+v=spf1 a ip4:your_server_ip ~all (replacing the IP with your server's IP).
+Click the Create Record button.

 Your domain DNS settings should now look like this.
-Note that the domain I used was
+Your specific domain will vary:

 Creating the Website Directory